Post-production can also be art. This 3D printed baroque frame proves it.

 The 3D printed Baroque frame created by Get Models Now can fit well into vintage interiors as well as into private collections of art for which it was originally ordered.
 3D printing provided a quicker and less expensive way of creating this work of art than it would take to carve the frame in real wood.
 Furthermore, it was made using eco-friendly, safe and biodegradable materials.

 It’s a perfect example of how modern technology can merge with history.
-Like all art, this 3D printed Baroque frame is not only beautiful but also carries a hidden meaning.
+Like all art, this Baroque frame is not only beautiful but also carries a hidden meaning.